Are you looking for some good cuisine accompanied by live music?

 4. Paddy Foley’s Pub | Kathmandu Guest House Road Thamel

 Just in front of Kathmandu Guest House, Paddy Foley’s Pub is also a great place to hang around.
 This is a small rock bar where you can sit on a comfortable couch and enjoy the live performance.

 There is no one to block the view of live performance.
 If you feel too noisy, you can try for tables on the rooftop anytime.
 If you are in a big group, let’s say around five people, this place is not for you.
-Only four people can comfortably share one table; else, you have to ask them to merge two tables.
+Only four people can comfortably share one table; otherwise, you have to ask them to merge two tables.
 Sometimes they might not be performing live rock music.
 Don’t worry!
 You still can enjoy the amphitheatre with cool R&B music.